moabarar/nemar/README.md

-# NeMAR - Neural Multimmodal Adversirial registration.
+# NeMAR - Neural Multimodal Adversirial registration.
 This is the official repository of : Unsupervised Multi-Modal Image Registration via Image-to-Image Registration